(Alan D. Wilson, Nature's Pics Online)

 Would it surprise you to learn a Red Fox is your neighbor, maybe even a close one?
 Even if you live in the heart of your city?
 These animals often stay put when urbanization takes their habitat, letting the city build around them.
 They simply shed their country bumpkin ways and live the life of the city slicker -- even in your yard if it’s suitable, quietly out of sight by day and stealthily sweeping it at night for edibles.

 The Red Fox is a member of the dog family, Canidae, related to wolves and coyotes.
 Widely distributed -- more so than any other carnivore -- they're found everywhere in the world, except Antarctica and South America.
-Introduced into the southeastern part of the U.S. from England over 300 years ago, for fox hunting, they've spread out across the U.S., except for the desert Southwest, despite being hunted mercilessly for sport and fur.
+The earliest fossil specimens date between 3.4 and 1.8 million years ago in the Pliocene Epoch.
+They're found across the U.S., except for the desert Southwest, despite being hunted mercilessly for sport and fur.

 The U.S. is home to four species of foxes (or five or six, according to some taxonomists).
 When we think of a "fox," however, the Red Fox is usually the one who comes to mind, so except where otherwise noted, the following information refers to the Red Fox, Vulpes vulpes.
 Smart and adaptable, the Red Fox now ranges across the U.S., except for the desert Southwest,despite being hunted mercilessly for sport and fur.